20 Best Stocks to Buy for the Joe Biden Presidency

 China is the world's leading player in solar panel production.
 But the COVID pandemic has made many companies question the wisdom of a global supply chain that can fall apart when under stress.
 Add to that an escalation in anti-China sentiment – which is unlikely to abate much under a Biden regime – and you have the potential for FSLR to gain some serious market share.
 But policy will be key here, as solar panels have become something of a commoditized product.
 Any policy that reduces demand for cheaper Chinese parts will be a major boon for a homegrown producer like First Solar.

 FSLR is a wildly volatile stock, and it's not cheap.
-The shares trade hands at 46 times trailing earnings and 2.9 times sales.
-Looking at estimates for 2021, the shares look a little more reasonable, trading at a forward price-to-earnings ratio of 26.
+The shares trade hands at 3.5 times sales and at a price/earnings-to-growth ratio of 6.8 (anything above 1.0 is considered overpriced).
+Looking at estimates for 2021, shares look a little more reasonable, trading at a forward price-to-earnings ratio of 24.
 But that's still more expensive than its own historical average, so you should be careful here and keep your position size reasonable.